-The Company's trade receivables are derived mainly from sales to customers in the United States, Canada, UK, Europe, Australia and Israel.
+The Company's trade receivables are derived mainly from sales to customers in the United States, Canada, UK, Germany and Israel.
 The Company's sales are primarily based on credit card transactions and therefore bear minimal credit risk.

-The Company performs ongoing credit evaluations of its customers and records allowance for doubtful accounts to the extent that the amount is not collectible.
-For each of the years ended December 31, 2022 and 2021 there was no individual customer that accounted for 10% or more of the Company's revenue.
+The Company performs ongoing credit evaluations of its customers and records credit losses to the extent that the amount is not collectible.

-p.
+n.
 Severance pay: